 This is how to Merchandise a house to sell.
 Now let’s look at marketing a house to sell.

 My 3 Steps to Marketing your house to the buyers.

 Who are the buyers?
 There are a few different buyer types;

-The typical, on-island buyer, is either single or a couple who is doing an on-island vertical move either up-market, downsizing or moving close to town.
-Usually they work at a local business such as; school district, hospital, ferries and or private business.
+The typical, on-island buyer, is either single or a couple who is doing an on-island vertical move either up-market, downsizing or moving closer to town.
+Usually, they work at a local business such as; school district, hospital, ferries and or private business.
 The on-island buyer will know the island very well and be focusing on location and quality, not necessarily the look of the place.

 So there are a few of the basic types of buyers.